-Unexpected losses are covered using equity capital.
+Unexpected losses are covered using the Bank's equity capital.

 Credit risk analysis

 The tables below present maximum exposure of financial assets and off-balance sheet items to credit risk, the level of write-downs for impairment and provisions for off-balance sheet commitments as at 31 December 2012 and comparative data as at 31 December 2011.